Skip to content

 Amount of ElterngeldPlus and partnership bonus

 ElterngeldPlus is calculated in the same way as the basic parental allowance.
-However, ElterngeldPlus is limited to half of what you would theoretically receive as a basic parental allowance if you had no income after the birth.
+However, parental allowance plus is limited to half of what you would theoretically receive as basic parental allowance if you had no income after the birth.
+This limit is called the “maximum amount”.
+You can receive parental allowance plus for twice as long as your basic parental allowance.

-In that case, ElterngeldPlus may be just as high as the basic parental allowance with payment.
-Nevertheless, you can receive ElterngeldPlus twice as long as your basic parental allowance, and the partnership bonus is calculated similarly to ElterngeldPlus.
+Parental allowance plus can be particularly worthwhile if you have an income after the birth because you work part-time.
+In this case, the parental allowance plus can be just as high as the basic parental allowance with payment.
+Nevertheless, you can receive the parental allowance plus for twice as long as your basic parental allowance.

 Do I have to take parental leave to receive a parental allowance?